 Atomic's central London studio is in the heart of London's post production and VFX mile.
 Atomic boasts a 4 floor facility, featuring the latest software and hardware, multiple 3D & compositing workstations, an online HD edit suite and meeting rooms.
 Employing a core collaborative team of loyal senior artists, animators, and technical directors, Atomic is a refreshing haven in which to create innovative film and television visual effects, along with graphics and animation - no matter the size and scope of a project.

 Computer generated visual effects have only existed for a little over 25 years, and Justin Cornish & Brooke Lyndon-Stanford (the original founders of Atomic Arts way back in 1994) have been a part of it from the start.
 In 2016 Clwyd Edwards added to the Atomic management team, having worked at MPC for 15 years where he

-Atomic's links to the major movie studios in LA mean they are involved now focussing on visual effects for film and very high end television, as you can see from their recent work.
+Atomic's links to the major movie studios in LA mean they are now focussing on visual effects for film and very high end television, as you can see from their recent work.
 However they have still kept their links to some of their favourite clients and have used their unique skills to create some truly breathtaking visuals in other media.
 A recent job involved creating crazily high resolution animations that were projected the entire length of the Burj Khalifa in Dubai (the tallest building in the world), and they were simply mind-blowing.
 No-one gets a bigger canvas than that to play with!

-Brooke Lyndon-Stanford (founder and CEO) is also very proud to have served three years as head of the UK branch of the Visual Effects Society and four years on the global board of directors that meets in LA and online six times a year.
+Brooke Lyndon-Stanford (founder and CEO) is also very proud to have served three years as head of the UK branch of the Visual Effects Society and four years on the VES global board of directors that meets in LA and online six times a year.